-Public schools built prior to modern seismic building codes share seismic deficiencies common to other buildings of the same structural types and ages, but the community importance of schools bring considerations to bear that justify priority attention.
+Public schools built prior to modern seismic building codes share seismic deficiencies common to other buildings of the same structural types and ages, but the community importance of schools brings considerations to bear that justify priority attention.
 School buildings tend to remain in use longer than comparable structures in private ownership and tend to receive less frequent and less predictable capital renewal investment to address maintenance issues that can jeopardize structural performance.
-Schools also play a critical role in recovering from a major earthquake where they may be called upon as a community shelter or service center following a disaster.
-Encouraging the mitigation of collapse-prone schools will help to reassure the local community, reduce the impact of seismic events on schools, and accelerate the resumption of school services following an event.
-Educating children on the cause, effect, and preparedness measures to address earthquake and natural hazards should be a standard component of educational courseware providing a direct societal benefit of bringing the message on disaster preparedness into the home.
+Schools can also play a critical role in a community's recovery from a disaster, when they may be called upon to function as temporary shelters or service centers during relief operations.
+Encouraging the mitigation of collapse-prone schools will help to reassure local communities, reduce the impact of earthquakes on schools, and accelerate the resumption of school services following a disaster.
+Information on the causes and effects of earthquakes and other natural hazards and on corresponding preparedness measures should be a standard component of educational coursework.
+Such education provides the direct societal benefit of bringing the message on disaster preparedness into the home.